fission/docs.fission.io/README.md

    * `docs/content` this is where the documentation content lives.
    * `docs/config.toml` is some hugo configuration, such as the base URL of the website, the theme etc.
  * `dist/` is the directory that's actually served at https://docs.fission.io
-   * `dist/<VERSION>` older versions of the docs are archived here.
-See the versioning section below.
+   * `dist/archive` has older versions of the docs are archived here.
+These are kept for reference purpose and will be eventually removed.
+All older versions are redirected to current version of docs
- * `version.sh` contains the version
+   * `dist/public` is the root of latest/live documentation
  * `build.sh` is run by netlify.
-It runs hugo and places the generated site under `dist/`
+It runs hugo and places the generated site under `dist/public`

-## Versioning

-All the docs are under a version directory.
-On releasing a new version, we archive the dist/$VERSION directory for the old version, and commit it.
-Netlify only builds the latest version on each push.

 ## Making changes